How to Flip a House With No Experience

 Flipping houses has never had so much popularity.
-Thanks to home improvement shows and YouTube tutorials, investors and DIY-ers are turning to house flipping for a reliable — and fun — source of additional income.
+Thanks to home improvement shows and YouTube tutorials, investors and DIY-ers are turning to house flipping for a reliable (and fun!) source of additional income.

 1. Research the Market

 Not every market lends itself to flipping houses.
 You’ll have to spend some time looking into the local market and specific neighborhoods before proceeding.
+When finding the right area, it’s usually best to avoid the higher-end neighborhoods.

-2. Figure out Your Financing
+2. Figure Out Financing

-Before you even begin looking at properties, you should get your financing in order, with cash or a pre-approved loan.
+Before you even begin looking at properties, you should get your financing in order with cash or a pre-approved loan.

 - 620+ credit score